GHAS-Exercises/mona-gallery/README.md

 ### Introduction

 This repository contains the source code for the `Mona Gallery` vulnerable web application.
-The exercises for this workshop can be found in the `exercises.md` file.
+The exercises for this workshop can be found in the `exercises.md` files.

 ### Prerequisites